 Few sporting events have a big party at the same time.
 The International Descent of the Sella is an unusual test in which both professionals and amateurs, athletes and the public measure their strength.
 It is a folkloric-sporting festival, declared of International Tourist Interest, the most important in the Asturian summer, without a doubt, due to its spectacle and public affluence.
 It is celebrated every year on the first Saturday of August.

 Leaving aside the party of the Piraguas, which deserves a separate chapter, in August we must highlight Santa Marina, which was formerly held in his beach chapel of the beach, where he used to go by boat.
 At the beginning of the 20th century, this festival was re-launched by the holidaymakers' colony and today, the chapel has already disappeared, it is celebrated in a similar way to the Guide, with maritime procession of the image and accompaniment of the folk groups and the fleet of fishing.

 · August: Cheese Fair in Cuerres

-In mid-August the festival of San Lorenzo takes place in the town of Cuerres, a testimony of what was the most important fair in the whole region, and the Cheese Festival, where the main producers of artisanal cheese come with their stalls. all the East of Asturias, region considered like the greater cheese stain of Europe ».
-It is an excellent opportunity to taste the incomparable cheeses of Cabrales, Gamonedo, Beyos, Pría, Porrúa or Vidiago, as well as some other from the rest of the region such as Casín, Genestoso or Afuega el Pitu.
+In mid-August, the festival of San Lorenzo takes place in the town of Cuerres, testimony of what was the most important fair in the entire region, and the Cheese Festival, attended by the main artisan cheese makers from the whole of the East of Asturias, a region considered the largest cheese spot in Europe ».
+It is an excellent opportunity to taste the incomparable cheeses of Cabrales, Gamonedo, Beyos, Pría, Porrúa or Vidiago, as well as some other from the rest of the region such as Casin, Genestoso or Afuega el Pitu.

 More information Quesu de Cuerres Fair